justAWanderKid/11-Elevator-OpenZeppelin-Ethernaut-Challenge/README.md

 <br>

-I made a little change `Elevator` Contract Which is, i Changed Interface Name from `Building` to `IBuilding`.
+I made a little change `Elevator` Contract Which Just Changed Interface Name from `Building` to `IBuilding`.

 So Now Looks Like This: